This section will be updated in January 2021.

 The Distribution Act (ss.
 71 and 75) This link will open in a new window now provides for two separate titles for registrants in damage insurance:

-- Damage insurance brokerage firm (if the criteria set out in section 75 of the Distribution Act are met);
+- Damage insurance brokerage firm or damage insurance firm (if the criteria set out in section 75 of the Distribution Act are met);

 - Damage insurance agency